Western Mass Youth Climate Summit

 Student participants attend Summit workshops, tours, and interactive sessions designed to provide a balance of factual information, tools for confidence building, and project stories for inspiration and hope.
 As a culminating project, student teams develop an action plan for their high school, to be implemented in the coming year with support form Summit leaders.

-Now heading into its fourth year in 2020, the Summit continues to innovate and inspire youth with the co-leadership of the Hitchcock Center’s Education Director Colleen Kelley and Brittany Gutermuth, Climate Education Coordinator with Mass Audubon’s Connecticut River Valley Sanctuaries.
+Now heading into its fifth year in 2021, the Summit continues to innovate and inspire youth with the co-leadership of the Hitchcock Center’s Education Director Colleen Kelley and Brittany Gutermuth, Climate Education Coordinator with Mass Audubon’s Connecticut River Valley Sanctuaries.
 The event is also supported by collegiate Summiteers from Hampshire and Smith Colleges who help plan and guide students in event activities.

 Climate Action Planing and Results